 Acronyms are a good example.
 The problem is that many acronyms make little sense.
 There are certain situations where acronyms work – IBM is an example.
 However, an acronym does not give you a competitive advantage.

-Another pitfall is using generic words or phrases to describe your industry or your work – Quality Consulting, Quick Car Wash, etc. If your name simply describes your industry, it doesn’t help your prospects.
+Another pitfall is using generic words or phrases to describe your industry or work – Quality Consulting, Quick Car Wash, etc. If your name describes your industry, it doesn’t help your prospects.
 It is not enough to tell them why they should choose you.

 4. Confusion of marks